-Beginning in the 2016-17 school year, Farmington Woods Elementary will promote the recommendations from the National Alliance for a Healthier Generation (www.HealthierGeneration.org) and the Wake County Advocates for Health in Action (www.advocatesforhealthinaction.org) throughout our school community and with our students.
+Continuing in the 2019-20 school year, Farmington Woods Elementary will implement WCPSS Board Policy 6140 and promote the recommendations from the National Alliance for a Healthier Generation (www.HealthierGeneration.org) throughout our school community and with our students.
 Please review the recommendations and information below as you are planning for school snacks and events with your student.